bcgov/bcdata/inst/JOSS/paper.md

                           resource = '4e872f59-0127-4c21-9f41-52d87af9cfab')
 ```

-The `bcdc_get_data()` function can be used to download geospatial data, including that which is available from the WFS.
+The `bcdc_get_data()` function can be used to download geospatial data, including that which is available from the Web Feature Service.
 As a simple demonstration we can download the locations of airports in British Columbia:

 ```r